Composable Commerce

 Packaged Business Capabilities (PBCs)

-In contrast, PBCs focus on creating pre-built, reusable software components that represent specific business capabilities.
-Examples of this include inventory management or customer relationship management.
-These components are designed with the purpose of easy integration into larger software systems and can be specifically customised to suit a business’s bespoke needs.
-Employing PBCs provides for greater flexibility in selecting the best technology solutions from multiple vendors instead of being limited to a single monolithic software suite.
+PBCs are pre-built, reusable software components representing specific business functions (e.g., inventory or CRM).
+They are designed for easy integration and can be customised to suit bespoke needs.
+PBCs allow businesses to select the best technology from multiple vendors rather than being tied to a single suite.

 Why Use Composable eCommerce?